wezleytsai/wezleytsai.github.io/_posts/2015-07-28-bookshelf-bcrpyt-password-hashing.md

 ## Problem ##

-Here is a `User` model representing data to be stored in a users table.
+Here is a `User` model representing data to be stored in some users table.
 I have a listener for the `"creating"` event, which is triggered before the model is being inserted.
 The event handler is intended to hash the password so the user's password is never directly saved into the database.

 ```javascript
 var bcrypt = require('bcrypt');